-We melted plastic cups and made them into ornaments – an unusual idea with pleasing results.
+We melted plastic cups and made them into ornaments – an unusual craft with pleasing results.

-One of the first posts that I saved on Pinterest were these Kadinsky Circle Plastic Cup Mobiles from Arts for Life.
+One of the first posts that I saved on Pinterest were these Kadinsky Circle Plastic Cup Mobiles from Arts for Life (link no longer seems to be active, apologies).
 They look great but what Annie doesn’t mention is which type of plastic the cup should be made from.
 After a failed experiment I found Artchoo’s Chihuly-Inspired Cups, where Jeanette suggests using Solo Cups, which are plastic #6.
 The original cups I used were pretty good quality, but #1 plastic .
 I bought some cheap plastic cups that were made from #6, and tried an experiment.

 Using permanent markers I drew bands of colour around a cup, to emulate the Kadinsky circles from the original idea.
 Then I drew scribbles on another cup to emulate a toddler’s version.